CompactMods/CompactMachines/README.md

 All of these mods provided code for certain features or at least ideas on how to tackle some implementations.
 Again, this mod would not have been possible without the fantastic work of their authors.
 Thank you guys a lot.
+I would also like to thank everyone who contributed directly in some way, e.g. the translators and others who helper promote the mod.